 Disclaimer: This post may contain affiliate links.
 This is one way that bloggers make money, but it is at absolutely no extra cost to you if you choose to make a purchase based on my suggestions!
 If you would like to read more about how this works, check out my Disclosure Policy!

-I have been blogging for a little over 7 months and I am just now figuring out some of the key tips to blogging.
+I have been blogging for a while now and I am slowly figuring out the keys to making a little money on my blog!
 I am not an expert, but as I am sharing as I learn.
 Making money was my goal in the beginning of this blog.
 I am working on paying off all of my debts.
 Any extra money that I make from this blog goes straight to my debts that I am paying off.